fromjasonstuff/fromjason-eleventy/content/posts/Copy, Acquire, Kill— How Meta could pull off the most.md

 But he can't *not* grow the company.
 Wall Street won't allow it.
 And he can't grow it through acquisition because of anti-trust.
 He's stuck.

 After Cambridge Analytica, Meta couldn't buy a WordPress blog from Theme Forrest without the government up their ass.
 Zuck's biggest fear is anti-trust breaking up Instagram and WhatsApp.
-If he can remove the "Gatekeeper" characterization, he might have a chance to save his empire.
+If he can remove the "Gatekeeper” characterization, he might have a chance to save his empire.

 Infrastructure is Zuckerberg's only play.
 It's a good one, too.
 Effectively, four companies currently run the cloud.
 Barriers to entry are high, and infrastructure is costly.
 Just ask Meta.
 In the last four years, they've [spent billions](https://www.datacenterfrontier.com/hyperscale/article/11427952/facebook-showcases-its-40-million-square-feet-of-global-data-centers) on non-Metaverse, non-AI data center expansion[^2].

 Today, all your favorite apps run on Amazon Web Services.
-Soon, all your social media will run on threads\.net.
+Soon, all your social media will run on threads\.net.[^3]

-[^1]: The tweet has since been deleted but [exists as an embed](https://mostlycloudy.substack.com/p/mostly-cloudy-why-regulating-social)on the Mostly Cloudy Newsletter post.
+[^1]: The tweet has since been deleted but [exists as an embed](https://mostlycloudy.substack.com/p/mostly-cloudy-why-regulating-social) on the Mostly Cloudy Newsletter post.

 [^2]: Since 2019, Meta grew from 15 to 21 data centers across the globe, with at least three more reportedly in construction.
 This activity is in *addition* to any Metaverse needs, as Meta signed a long-term contract with Amazon Web Services for its virtual reality computing.
 In February 2023, Data Center Frontier [reported Meta halted at least three data center projects](https://www.datacenterfrontier.com/hyperscale/article/21548840/meta-will-abandon-some-data-center-builds-run-servers-longer).
 Its architects achieved a breakthrough that extended the lifespans of its servers.
 Meta decided to include those updates in new centers, so it delayed construction.
 The improvements did **not** extend to AI-based servers.

+[^3]: Or maybe the Metaverse?
+Who knows.
+Hit me up on Mastodon with a good name: [@fromjason@mastodon.social](https://mastodon.social/@fromjason)